CopernicusAustralasia/auscophub/README.md

 # Aus Copernicus Hub #

-A small set of Python code to help manage the current GA/NCI server for Copernicus Satellite imagery.
+Contributed code to assist in use and management of the Australian Regional Copernicus hub for distributing Copernicus satellite imagery.
+Code contributed by hub consortium partners and other interested parties.

 To get going, download the distribution tarball from https://bitbucket.org/chchrsc/auscophub/downloads, unpack, and read the README.txt, INSTALL.txt and USAGE.txt files.